Old Chief Passes Away Early Tuesday Morning

 held the distinction of being a special delegate to Washington

 to confer with authorities concerning Indian affairs.
-In 1914,

 when Sioux county was organized as a separate unit from old